 2. Experiment with food

 You may have heard the important rule to never eat anything new on or right before race day.
-If you plan to make some changes to your eating while training, I think its a good idea to make gradual changes before the training even starts.
+If you plan to make some changes to your eating while training, I think it’s a good idea to make gradual changes before the training even starts.
 As bad it would be to feel sick on race day, you also wouldn’t want to feel sick during your first 20 mile run.
 Try to think about how you will fuel your runs, and test out some of those foods before the training period begins.

-3. Build a base
+3. Build a base before you train for a race

 Make sure you are ready to follow your training plan.
 If you go from running 5 miles per week to 40 miles per week, you are asking for an injury.
 Slowly build your mileage to a point where you feel ready to begin week 1 of your training.
+You can also follow a longer training period and use the first 4-6 weeks as a base building period.

 4. Read and research